matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 As part of this MSC, two capabilities are defined:
-- `knocking` for knocking join rule support (msc2403)[https://github.com/matrix-org/matrix-doc/pull/2403]
+- `knock` for knocking join rule support (msc2403)[https://github.com/matrix-org/matrix-doc/pull/2403]
 - `restricted` for restricted join rule support (msc3083)[https://github.com/matrix-org/matrix-doc/pull/3083]

 ## Client recommendations:

+__Notice__: In real world usage most of the time clients should not specify a room version when creating a room, and should let the Home Server select the correct one (via their knowledgeable server admin).
+This is an advanced mechanism to start using feature early.

 When presenting room settings, clients should use capabilities in order to display the correct UI.